 - Follow on-screen instructions to complete the process.

-The problem should resolve once your computer is restored.
+There Was a Problem Resetting Your PC issue should resolve once your computer is restored.

 - Open Control Panel